jeffThompson/DesigningWithData/Assignments/Week04_InfographicsAndStories.md

 ### DUE: WEDNESDAY, FEBRUARY 28

 So far this semester, we've looked at basic types of data and thought about strategies for displaying them.
 For the next project, we'll use those ideas to build a more complex narrative, weaving together several pieces of data into a cohesive presentation.
 This way of working can take many forms, but when presented as a singular whole, especially as a poster, we generally call this an *infographic*.
-(Different from a *visualization* in that it usually focuses more on storytelling with data than on analysis.)
+(Different from a singular *visualization* in that it usually focuses more on storytelling with data than on analysis.)

 We'll use as a source the story of the [RMS Titanic](https://en.wikipedia.org/wiki/RMS_Titanic), a luxury ocean liner that famously sunk after hitting an iceberg.
 Your job is to create a poster that shows at least three datasets related to the Titanic, it's voyage, the sinking, and/or any subsequent history.
 You'll research the ship, find and parse data, create the infographic poster in Illustrator, and print it on our large-format inkjet printer.